Four Disease Courses Have Been Identified in MS

 Some data suggests that patients with MS have abnormally low levels of vitamin B12 in their cerebrospinal fluid, blood serum, or both (Reynolds 1992).
 In fact, clinical vitamin B12 deficiency and MS share remarkably similar characteristics, occasionally rendering correct diagnosis difficult (Miller 2005).
 Notably, vitamin B12 plays a key role in the generation of myelin and thus, for decades, integrative physicians have prescribed B12 injections for patients who have MS.

 Data suggests that patients given vitamin B12 supplements have experienced clinical improvements in their symptoms (Kidd 2001).
 For example, in the United Kingdom, researchers investigated the effects of 6 months of vitamin B12 (1 mg/week injection) on 138 patients with MS. The researchers concluded that the clinical course of patients with MS improved after beginning vitamin B12 treatment (Wade 2002).

-Gingko biloba extracts are primarily composed of flavonoids and terpenoids and have been reported to have properties that can influence neural activity and improve cognitive performance.
-While controlled trials of the effects of Gingko biloba on cognitive function have generated inconsistent findings, more recent studies found encouraging results for patients with MS (Birks 2007; Birks 2009; Lovera 2007).
-In one study, patients received 120mg of Gingko biloba extract or placebo twice per day for 12 weeks.
-Those patients taking Gingko biloba exhibited improved measures of attention and reported fewer difficulties with memory.
+Ginkgo biloba extracts are primarily composed of flavonoids and terpenoids and have been reported to have properties that can influence neural activity and improve cognitive performance.
+While controlled trials of the effects of Ginkgo biloba on cognitive function have generated inconsistent findings, more recent studies found encouraging results for patients with MS (Birks 2007; Birks 2009; Lovera 2007).
+In one study, patients received 120mg of Ginkgo biloba extract or placebo twice per day for 12 weeks.
+Those patients taking Ginkgo biloba exhibited improved measures of attention and reported fewer difficulties with memory.